FrancescoRigoni/MandalaLW/README.md

 # MandalaLW
-Source code of the Mandala Live Wallpaper for Android
+Source code of the Mandala Live Wallpaper for Android, this is a very old project..